-Narcofemenism is a movement towards civilization.
+Narcofeminism is a movement towards civilization.
 An approach based on human rights.
 The only way to prosperity.
 When we are together, we are in another world, in the world of acceptance, freedom and respect for each other.
 It is valuable to me.
 And every woman should have this value.

 I want the world to learn how to properly handle substances, and women have the right to choose.
-Narcofemenism is not an accidental phenomenon, it is progress that will inevitably develop in the direction of freedom, equality and acceptance.
+Narcofeminism is not an accidental phenomenon, it is progress that will inevitably develop in the direction of freedom, equality and acceptance.
 And we are approaching this time – an equal world without stigma, discrimination and rejection.

 Inspiring people and fellow travelers – The Association for Women’s Rights in Development (AWID):

 Meeting women active on drug policy is a true gift, which continues expanding my consciousness and my heart.
 I believe we have many exciting feminist journeys together ahead of us, towards a world free of stigma, violence and oppression.
 I hope feminists everywhere will become strong advocates for decriminalization and harm reduction.
 Our bodily autonomy and our freedom to live our life without societal sanctions, is a matter of each and every one of us.

 Co-Creating Feminist Realities Coordinator at the Association for Women’s Rights in Development (AWID).

 Drug policy is rarely been seen as a feminist issue and the voices and experiences of women, trans and gender non-conforming people who use drugs have not often been heard.
 As a feminist, I believe we must listen to women who use drugs and stand for solutions they want such as harm reduction that challenge systems of oppression and stigma.
 All people are entitled to responses centred on care, compassion and individual autonomy.